jeasx/jeasx/README.md

-# jeasx - server side rendering with the ease of JSX
+# jeasx - the ease of JSX with the power of SSR

 This is the `jeasx` core repository.